elishacook/landho/README.md

 )
 ```

 As you can see, services are basically collections of methods written in standard node continuation style.
-This is how you create services with a request/response model.
-There's lots more you can do.
+There is more you can do, though.

-### Creating realtime feeds
+### Channels

-To create a service that provides a realtime feed, write your method to return a feed object.
+To create a service that provides asynchronous communication, return a channel object from a service method.
+Channels are bi-directional communication streams with the same interface as `EventEmitter`.

 ```js